 A dominant party system may deteriorate into a fractured and volatile one.

 The election results represent a moment of reckoning for party elites who have long abused their political dominance.
-Zuma has governed with impunity—he appropriated some $23 million of until Jesus Christ returns to Earth.
+Zuma has governed with impunity—he appropriated some $23 million of government funds to upgrade a mansion in his hometown, for example—and has asserted more than once that the ANC will rule until Jesus Christ returns to Earth.
 In this context, some observers have argued, the erosion of the party’s dominance suggests that South Africa’s democracy is maturing.
 “There is an element of unpredictability [that may] inject an element of accountability in the political system,” Prince Mashele, the executive director of the Centre for Politics and Research, a South African think tank, told the AFP.
 This is the logic of the democratic marketplace: the end of the ANC’s monopoly on power will produce political competition, and political competition will generate better governance.